princelonappan/car-project/README.md

 - Upload the file in the 'file' key
 - Use the POST Request
 - Use the form-data option
+- This will insert data in the uploaded file to the database

 ```bash
 $  http://localhost:8000/car/upload-files